Skip to main content Skip to main content

 Markets We Serve

-Approved Special Inspection agency status with municipal building officials across Texas, New Mexico, and Oklahoma.
+Approved Special Inspection agency status with municipal building officials across Midland, TX, Texas, New Mexico, and Oklahoma.
 Project types that depend on documented IBC Chapter 17 compliance.

 Energy, Oil & Gas